Buffalo Soldier tragedy of 1877: Return

 For all the men involved, it had been a test of character, which some failed.
 The cost was high with four soldiers and one civilian dead, about 30 horses and six mules had died during the expedition, and the rest were rendered virtually useless.
 Nolan's fears for his lost men eventually turned to anger when men came slowly back to Fort Concho and the stories were told.
 Nolan, as commander of the fort, became very busy ordering new horses and supplies, and preparing for a court-martial for four deserters led by former First Sergeant Umbles.
-These men were later found guilty and dishonorably discharged, and spend time at Fort Leavenworth Military Prison in Kansas.
+These men were later found guilty and dishonorably discharged, and spent time at Fort Leavenworth Military Prison in Kansas.

 Nolan wrote his formal report regarding the loss of military equipment, and the deaths and suffering of his men.
 Many of the events described by Nolan were later found in the letters written home by Lieutenant Cooper, but the documentation left to historians by the buffalo hunters, the soldiers court-martialed, Nolan and Cooper's material led to divergence and more questions.
 While Nolan's mission was a failure, the press was positive, and he was commended by his superiors in the press, but not officially for the record.

 Nolan remained in command of A Troop for another five years.
 Nolan and his second in command, Lieutenant Cooper, lost their ability to work together over a long series of minor incidents.
 In late 1879, Nolan placed Cooper on report "for failure to forward personal reports."
 Cooper went on serving in the military, and retired just after the turn of century as a lieutenant colonel.